A group of people sitting around a table with a tablet.

 Medical Therapy

-Medical therapy has become important for the treatment of some functioning pituitary tumors, primarily prolactin and growth hormone secreting tumors.
+Medical therapy has become important for the treatment of some functioning pituitary tumors, primarily prolactin and growth hormone-secreting tumors.
 Unfortunately, no clearly effective medical therapy for nonfunctioning pituitary tumors is currently available.
 In some, but not all, patients in whom surgery has been only partially successful or is contraindicated, dopamine agonists (cabergoline) or somatostatin analogs (octreotide) have been effective in suppressing tumor growth.
 However, these drugs should not be used as primary therapy.
-At the present time, the best treatment option for nonfunctioning pituitary tumors remains neurosurgical, while medical therapy awaits the development of more specific and effective drugs.
+At the present time, the best treatment option for non-functioning pituitary tumors remains neurosurgical, while medical therapy awaits the development of more specific and effective drugs.